Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions

-\begin{remark} The advantage of the Nourdin-Viens method of estimating densities is that upper and lower bounds are obtained with similar proofs.
-The drawback is the restriction to one dimensional additive situations.
-Also notice that the exponents in equation~\eqref{eq:up-low-bnd-additive-case} are optimal if one can prove that $\be[|X_t-m|]\asymp \si\, t^{H}$.
-This easy step is left to the reader for the sake of conciseness. \end{remark}
+\begin{remark} The advantage of the Nourdin--Viens method of estimating densities is that upper and lower bounds are obtained with similar proofs.
+The drawback is the restriction to one-dimensional additive situations.
+Also notice that the exponents in equation~(\ref{eq:up-low-bnd-additive-case}) are optimal, meaning that our density bounds mimic the fBm case.
+See also Theorem~\ref{th:4.2} for the nonconstant diffusion case. \end{remark}